fwip/mtg_pronouns/reworded_cards.md

 **Artifact**

-At the beginning of each player's upkeep, they returns a permanent they controls to its owner's hand unless they pays 2 life.
+At the beginning of each player's upkeep, that player returns a permanent they control to its owner's hand unless they pays 2 life.

 Unifying Theory 1U
 ---------------

 **Enchantment**

-Whenever a player casts a spell, they may pay {2}.
-If the player does, they draws a card.
+Whenever a player casts a spell, that player may pay {2}.
+If the player does, they draw a card.

 Unmask 3B
 ---------------